Review - "THE ART OF STAR WARS: THE MANDALORIAN (SEASON ONE)"

 In 2019, The Mandalorian stole the hearts and minds of Star Wars fans, new and old, by bringing us a story that explored a new pocket of the galaxy while staying grounded in the concepts that influenced George Lucas.
 During the show's absence this year, we were gifted with the eight-episode docuseries Disney Gallery: Star Wars: The Mandalorian, which took us behind-the-scenes and heightened our appreciation for world-building and myth-making more than we could've imagined.

-Now, with the show breaking boundaries in its second season that will culminate with another eight episodes of Disney Gallery, author Phil Szostak is giving us a new perspective inside the inaugural season's creative process with The Art of Star Wars: The Mandalorian (Season One).
+Now, with the show breaking boundaries in its second season, author Phil Szostak is giving us a new perspective inside the inaugural season's creative process with The Art of Star Wars: The Mandalorian (Season One).

 Szostak, who previously penned the three sequel trilogy Art of installments, doesn't leave anything off the table.
 The book takes plenty of time exploring the cultural references that created the blueprint for the series, such as Goseki Kojima's Lone Wolf and Cub manga, as well as the initial stages of creator Jon Favreau and Dave Filoni's working relationship stretching back to 2007.